top of page

 With the recent breakthroughs of AI almost simultaneously in all its sub-fields, such as machine learning, computer vision, speech recognition, natural language processing, and robotics, etc., the powerful AI-based data processing methodologies are widely deployed to IoT systems that could effectively analyze big data collected by distributed IoT nodes to gain a better understanding about these data and provide intelligent decisions without too much human intervention.
-However, due to resource-limited processor in IoT node, the sensed data inevitably are sent back to back-end cloud or edge servers for AI-based data processing, which may cause big data accumulated in back-end servers, long response time due to the distance between IoT devices and back-end server, network congestion and unreliability when large amount of IoT devices are connected, security concerns during data transmission, etc. Furthermore, in typical IoT systems, each IoT node is distributed at different locations, taking inputs from different environment, dealing with dynamic user requirements/patterns, and interacting with ever-changing physical word.
-It then requires the AI in IoT system to be domain-specific and continuously learning from its working environment.
-Considering these challenges and requests, our group explores a new IoT edge-server collaborative AI computing system where DNN inference computation is deployed in local IoT edge, while novel domain adaptive and continuous learning methodologies are incorporated in the back-end server for the training of individual IoT domains.
+However, due to resource-limited processors in IoT nodes, the sensed data inevitably are sent back to back-end cloud or edge servers for AI-based data processing, which may cause big data to accumulate in back-end servers, long response time due to the distance between IoT devices and back-end server, network congestion, and unreliability when a large amount of IoT devices are connected, security concerns during data transmission, etc. Furthermore, in typical IoT systems, each IoT node is distributed at different locations, taking inputs from a different environment, dealing with dynamic user requirements/patterns, and interacting with the ever-changing physical world.
+It then requires the AI in the IoT system to be domain-specific and continuously learn from its working environment.
+Considering these challenges and requests, our group explores a new IoT edge-server collaborative AI computing system where DNN inference computation is deployed in the local IoT edge, while novel domain adaptive and continuous learning methodologies are incorporated in the back-end server for the training of individual IoT domains.
 Our research entails two main directions:

-2) novel domain-adaptive and continuous learning without catastrophic forgetting AI algorithms in back-end server, which works as long as there are representative input data of the target domain no matter they are labeled or not.
+(2) novel domain-adaptive and continuous learning without catastrophic forgetting AI algorithms in the back-end server, which works as long as there are representative input data of the target domain no matter they are labeled or not.

 bottom of page